louisruocco/Nonna/readme.md

 ## Changelog:
 ### v1.11
+- Changed the default body to send youtube video links every day of the week instead of just Monday
+- Fixed issues with updating scripts on the backend

 ### v1.1
 - Added some error logging/handling internally as there was none present, making fixing errors difficult